arangodb/docs/3.9/programs-arangobench.md

 * `--number-of-shards`: number of shards for collections created by _arangobench_.
   This option is only meaningful for test cases that create collections.
-* `--replication-factor`: number of replicas for each shard in collections created by `arangobench`.
+* `--replication-factor`: number of replicas for each shard in collections created by _arangobench_.
 This option is only meaningful for test cases that write into collections.
   The larger the replication factor is, the more expensive write operations will become.

 ### Arangobench test cases

 _Arangobench_ provides the following predefined test cases.
 The test case to be executed can be selected via the `--test-case` option.
-Note that these benchmarks have been added over time, and not all of them may be fully appropriate for a given workload test.
+Note that these test cases have been added over time, and not all of them may be fully appropriate for a given workload test.

 In order to benchmark custom AQL queries, the appropriate test case is `custom-query`.